Web Application + Website

 During my time on this project, I designed several features of the web application and worked on the integration and front-end development of the application.

 I mainly worked on the integration of the web application, from the main layout to the note taking, from chat (threads, reply) to document sharing (pin, comments) and videoconference.

 The design of the application was made in collaboration with one of the co-founders.
 I led the design on several features, including note taking and the dashboard where users could access their workspaces.

 I led the front-end development of the first two versions of the website and led the design and front-end development of the last version.

-We designed a very simple and minimal homepage with a hero section focused on signup and only two other sections: take the tour if the users wanted to know more about what we had to offer and testimonials/logos to strengthen our credibility.
+I designed a very simple and minimal homepage with a hero section focused on signup and two more sections: take the tour that led to the features page and testimonials/logos to strengthen our credibility.

 I then created two versions of the hero section and decided to A/B test them during a couple of weeks.
 After reviewing the results, we decided to go with the one that had the best conversion rate.

 I also designed the features page.
 I reviewed the mockups with the team, polished them and then integrate them.